Ahpo

+Ahpo is a 115.10 m superyacht built by Lürssen.

+History

-Lady Jorgia is a 115.10 m superyacht built by Lürssen.
-Developed using the code name Project Enzo, it was launched at Lürssen's yard near Rendsburg in 2021 and delivered later that same year to Canadian-Jamaican billionaire Michael Lee-Chin under the name Ahpo.
+Developed using the code name Project Enzo, the yacht's construction was overseen by Moran Yacht & Ship's build management team, and it was launched at Lürssen's yard near Rendsburg in 2021 and delivered later that same year to Canadian-Jamaican billionaire Michael Lee-Chin.
 Ahpo was built as a replacement for Lee-Chin's previous yacht, Quattroelle, which he sold in 2014.
 Ahpo was listed for sale in February 2023.
-Three months later, in May 2023, it was sold for a rumoured €330 million, in what is "believed to be the biggest brokerage deal in history".
-Upon its sale, it was renamed Lady Jorgia.
-Her new owner is Canadian billionaire and former ice hockey goaltender Patrick Dovigi.
-Lady Jorgia made its first appearance after its sale at the 2023 Monaco Grand Prix.
+Three months later, in May 2023, it was sold in-house by Moran Yacht & Ship for a rumoured €330 million, in what is "believed to be the biggest brokerage deal in history".
+It was sold to Canadian billionaire and former ice hockey goaltender Patrick Dovigi and was reportedly due to be renamed Lady Jorgia.
+It made its first appearance after its sale at the 2023 Monaco Grand Prix.
+However, Ahpo was never formally renamed to Lady Jorgia, retaining its Ahpo lettering on its port side bow and at the stern.
+In late 2025, Ahpo sold to Russian-Israeli billionaire Dmitry Bukhman for a reported US$360 million, giving Dovigi the funds to purchase Breakthrough (yacht) from Bill Gates.

 Design

 Her length is 115.10 m, beam is 18.21 m and she has a draught of 4.30 m.
 Both exterior and interior designs are from Nuvolari Lenard.
 The hull is built out of steel while the superstructure is made out of aluminium with teak laid decks.
 The yacht is classed by Lloyd's Register and flagged in the Marshall Islands.